Itz-Antaripa/Itz-Antaripa/README.md

 - 🔭 I’m currently working as a **Junior Machine learning Engineer @Omdena**

-- 🌱 I’m currently learning more about **Natural Language Processing, deep learning, and diving deeper in the field of Data Science**
+- 🌱 I’m currently learning more about **Natural Language Processing, deep learning, exploring Quantum Computing and diving deeper in the field of Data Science**

-- :star2: Stats about me: **I have delivered four talks as of now on LinkedIn, Natural Language Processing, Data Analysis, etc.** @GirlScript Bilaspur, @MannkiBaat along with Cu coders, @IEEE student branch of Sathyabama University, and @Omdena (Many more to come)
+- :star2: Stats about me: **I have delivered six talks as of now on LinkedIn, Natural Language Processing, Data Analysis, etc.** @GirlScript Bilaspur, @MannkiBaat along with Cu coders, @IEEE student branch of Sathyabama University, and @Omdena (Many more to come)

 - :star: Achievements: **Won first prize in Data Hackathon organized by IGDTUW during Innerve'20**